This post may contain affiliate links which won’t change your price but will share some commission.

 - Toss a few ice cubes onto the floor of your hot oven to create instant steam.
 This trick is what helps create that beautiful crust on your bread with the classic french bread texture.
 As soon as you slide your loaves into the hot oven, just throw in a few ice cubes and shut the oven door immediately.

 - Make gashes in the top of each loaf using a really sharp knife or bread lame slashing tool.
 This helps the bread cook evenly, releases some of the air bubbles, and just makes your bread look pretty too (although truthfully, I get a little gash-happy and tend to do more than I ever mean to!).
 You want your knife to be super sharp so it doesn’t deflate the beautifully risen loaves.
-Or just use a lame bread slashing tool (pronounced lahm, it means “blade” in French).
+Or just use a lame bread slashing tool (affiliate link; pronounced lahm, it means “blade” in French).
 It’s an inexpensive and handy tool if you find yourself making homemade bread on a frequent basis.

 - If you like french bread with a crispy crust, brush the outside of each loaf with an egg wash before baking.
 Just whisk 1 egg white with 1 teaspoon of water and use a pastry brush to lightly brush this on right before popping the loaves in the oven.